Mould Exposure Symptoms: Health Effects and When to Test

 • Headaches or pressure behind the eyes

-• Sinus congestion, post-nasal drip, or recurrent infections
+• Sinus congestion, post-nasal drip or recurrent infections

-• Skin rashes, itching, or unexplained irritation
+• Skin rashes, itching or unexplained irritation

 • Increased allergies or chemical sensitivities

-• Digestive symptoms (bloating, nausea, diarrhoea, constipation)
+• Digestive symptoms including bloating, nausea, diarrhoea or constipation

-Under-the-Surface Effects
+Under-the-Surface Effects:

-How Mycotoxins Affect the Body
+How Mycotoxins Can Affect the Body

-Immune & Inflammatory Effects
+Immune and Inflammatory Effects

 Neurological Effects

-• Neurotoxicity, disrupting normal nervous system signalling
+• Neurotoxic effects that may disrupt normal nervous system signalling

-Oxidative Stress
+Oxidative Stress and Energy Production

-Liver & Kidney Stress
+Liver and Kidney Burden

-Gastrointestinal Impact
+Gastrointestinal Effects

 • Gut lining irritation

-• Disruption to endocrine signalling
+• Mycotoxins may interfere with endocrine signalling

-Why Mycotoxin Exposure Is Often Missed
+Why Mould Exposure Is Often Missed

 • “Your results are normal”

-• “There’s nothing clinically wrong”
+• “There’s nothing clinically concerning here”

-How Testing Can Help: Mycotoxin Test
+How Testing Can Help: Mycotoxin Testing

 • 40 mould species